 The Great Pyrenees

 They are smart, patient and has a calm temperament.
 The Great Pyrenees can quickly spring into action and move with grace and speed to meet a threat.
 They are very bonded to and protective of their families.
 Their height is about 27 to 32 inches and this makes them quite sturdy.
 The Great Pyrenees aren’t barkers.
-So they are best for the children who are sensitive to noise.
+So they are best for children who are sensitive to noise.
 It easily learns to look after and protect an autistic child.

 Staffordshire Bull Terrier